jlam55555/c99-compiler/README.md

     - TODO: set correct output type based on input types (implicit conversions)
     - TODO: implement all operations
     - TODO: warn if statement is useless (i.e., no side effects)
+    - TODO: write a function to check if two types match (for extern decl compatibility check and for pointer assignment)

 ---